Piers Morgan Reprimands The Duchess of Sussex For How She Treats Her Father And Former Husband

-Piers Morgan has written a column for Daily Mail to tell Meghan Markle, the Duchess of Sussex that she needs to show “some damn heart” to her “loving father.”
+Piers Morgan has written a column for the Daily Mail to tell Meghan Markle, the Duchess of Sussex, that she needs to show “some damn heart” to her “loving father.”
 The critical articles suggested that Markle is self-involved and not a humanitarian like she claims due to the way he perceives she is treating her victim father.

 Morgan opened the article by saying that Meghan Markle is a humanitarian and “we know this because she never stops telling us.”
 Morgan said when he first met Markle she seemed nice, but now after seeing how she treats her father, he sees her differently.

 He says that in the dictionary, humanitarians are defined as “compassionate, humane, unselfish, altruistic, generous, magnanimous, benevolent, merciful, kind, good, sympathetic.”
-Piers Morgan doesn’t believe this definition squares with how Markle treats her father, Thomas Markle, who is says is still unwell.
+Piers Morgan doesn’t believe this definition squares with how Markle treats her father, Thomas Markle, who he says is still unwell.

 Never mind that Piers Morgan interviews with various estranged Markle family members including Thomas Markle have served to widen the chasm between the Duchess of Sussex and her father.
 Instead, he keeps detailing how on top of physical ailments, Thomas Markle is suffering from a broken heart courtesy of Meghan Markle.